 The Plan is administered by the Committee.
-The investment options available under the Plan (other than Noble Energy common stock and those selected by a participant under the Plan's previously available self-directed brokerage feature) are recommended by a professional investment advisory firm appointed by the Committee.
-Fidelity Management Trust Company (the Trustee) serves as Trustee of the Plan.
+The investment options available under the Plan (other than Chevron common stock) are recommended by a professional investment advisory firm appointed by the Committee.
+Fidelity Management Trust

+Company (the Trustee) serves as Trustee of the Plan.
 Fidelity Investments Institutional Operations Company, Inc. is the record keeper.